On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Results

 As evident from the weighted mass spectra of the different components, the GWTC-4 detection sample indicates that there are two mass scales at which the $q$, $\chi_{eff}$, $\chi_p$, and $z$ distributions transition into different shapes.
-We constrain these transition scales from our inferred mass distributions and branching fractions to be $m_t^{12}=23.3^{+4.2}_{-7.0}M_{\odot}$, and $m_t^{23}=41.8^{+5.4}_{-4.3}M_{\odot}$.
+We constrain these transition scales from our inferred mass distributions and branching fractions to be $m_t^{12}=23.3^{+4.2}_{-7.0}M_{\odot}$, and $m_t^{23}=41.8^{+5.4}_{-4.3}M_{\odot}$~(see Figure~\ref{fig:mass-scales} in Appendix~\ref{sec:app-additional} for the joint posterior distribution of these mass-scales).
 These are fully consistent with previous investigations that have directly modelled mass-based transitions in the distribution of these parameters~\citep{Banagiri:2025dmy, Ray:2025xti, Tong:2025wpz, Antonini:2024het, Antonini:2025ilj}.
 We constrain the relative abundance of our three channel-specific subpopulations in each region spanned by the transition masses in Table~\ref{tab:relative-frac}.
-We compare the marginal distributions of these BBH parameters above and below the transition masses with the previous findings of data-driven analyses~\citep{Sridhar:2025kvi} in the supplemental materials.
-Note that in particular, the region $m_{t}^{23}\leq m_1 \leq m_{max}^1$ has comparable contributions from \textit{Comp.
+We compare the marginal distributions of these BBH parameters above and below the transition masses with the previous findings of data-driven analyses~\citep{Sridhar:2025kvi} in Appendix~\ref{sec:app-trans}.
+Note that in particular, the region $m_{t}^{23}\leq m_1 \leq m_{max(1or2)}$ has comparable contributions from \textit{Comp.
 1} and \textit{Comp.
 3}.
-This leads to a marginal mass-ratio distribution in that region which has a much higher fraction of events with $q>0.7$ than expected from \textit{Comp.
-3} alone~\citep{Ray:2025xti}.
+This leads to a marginal mass-ratio distribution in that region which has substantially higher support in the $q\in(0.6,0.8)$ region~(see Figure~\ref{fig:marginal}, of Appendix~\ref{sec:app-trans}) than one would expect exclusively from astrophysical subpopulations which prefer narrowly peaked mass-ratio distributions about $q=0.5$.
+This is in agreement with previous investigations by \cite{Ray:2025xti,Sridhar:2025kvi}.